 An iPhone 8, or later versions, has a special coating on the front and back, to create shine and protection.
 It’s called ‘oleophobic coating.
 Oleophobic comes from the Greek word for oil which is ‘oleo’ and ‘phobic’, the Greek word for fear, and it refers to the smudge-resistant coating, protecting your iPhone against dirt.
 It’s really important to keep this oleophobic coating intact on your iPhone.
 Removing this coating will make the screen not look as bright or shiny.

 It might get more fingerprints and more smudges and if you damage this coating by using the wrong cleaning product, it’s not covered.
-Under the iPhone’s warranty, screen damage isn’t covered whether you crack it or whether you wipe off the protective coating.
+Under the iPhone’s warranty, a cracked screen isn’t covered whether you crack it or whether you wipe off the protective coating.

 Use a soft microfiber cloth to wipe off your iPhone.

 Even a paper towel can wipe off the oleophobic coating and that’s the last thing you want to do.
-So just take your phone out of the wawcase, and wipe it off.
+So just remove the phone case, and wipe it off.
 But be sure to unplug your phone first.

 Avoid getting moisture in any openings and don’t submerge your iPhone in any cleaning agents.

-Clean your phone from coronavirus using Clorox and other disinfecting wipes
+Clean your phone from viruses using Clorox and other disinfecting wipes

 Check the label on cleansing bacteria on hard and non-porous surfaces.
 Most like it states it takes two minutes to cleanse.

 So wipe, and leave on for two minutes to air-dry.
-Some labels list 4 minutes time to remove all bacteria and virus.
+Some labels list 4 minutes of time to remove all bacteria and viruses from your phone.

 What not use to disinfect your phone from coronavirus

-So do not use to clean your phone from coronavirus – according to Apple -and cleaners like window cleaners, household cleaners, rubbing alcohol, Compressed air, aerosol sprays, solvents, vodka.
+So do not use it to clean your phone from coronavirus – according to Apple -and cleaners like window cleaners, household cleaners, rubbing alcohol, Compressed air, aerosol sprays, solvents, and vodka.

-There are other ways to clean phones too but you might not be able to get your hands on one of them right now because of the Corona Virus. one of them is called Phones soap and it’s a SmartPhone UV sanitizer.
-They say you can’t wash your phone, but you can sanitize it with foam soap. ultraviolet light is a well-known disinfector.
+There are other ways to clean phone cases from germs, bacteria, and viruses but you might not be able to get your hands on one of them right now because of the Corona Virus. one of them is called Phones soap and it’s a SmartPhone UV sanitizer.
+They say you can’t wash your phone.
+But you can sanitize it with foam soap. ultraviolet light is a well-known disinfector.